June 11, 2017

 Yes, even before picking a name or anything like that, I suggest trying your hand at a business plan.
 It doesn’t need to be perfect, but even the act of going through drafting a business plan and conducting some market research will help you focus your energy, services, and time.
 In doing so, you’ll get to know your “target market” a little better (although this is really something that happens more with time!), AND work on a marketing plan that works for your unique biz.

-2 // Naming Your Business
+2 // How to Name Your Business

 Now that you’ve narrowed down who you are, what you do, and who you want to work with, we need to get your business a name, girlfriend!
 There are 2 main things to consider when naming your business: